Bart Preneel: Education

-In 1987, Preneel received an electrical engineering degree in applied science from the Katholieke Universiteit, Leuven.
+In 1987, Preneel received a degree in Electrical Engineering from the Katholieke Universiteit, Leuven.

-In 1993, Preneel received a PhD from the Katholieke Universiteit Leuven.
+In 1993, Preneel received a PhD in Applied Sciences from the Katholieke Universiteit Leuven.
 His dissertation in computer science, entitled Analysis and Design of Cryptographic Hash Functions, was advised by Joos (Joseph) P. L. Vandewalle and René J. M. Govaerts.

 Career

-Along with Shoji Miyaguchi, he independently invented the Miyaguchi–Preneel scheme, a complex structure used in the hash function Whirlpool.
+Along with Shoji Miyaguchi, he independently invented the Miyaguchi–Preneel scheme, a structure that converts a block cipher into a hash function, used eg. in the hash function Whirlpool.
 He is one of the authors of the RIPEMD-160 hash function.
 He was also a co-inventor of the stream cipher MUGI which would later become a Japanese standard, and of the stream cipher Trivium which was a well-received entrant to the eSTREAM project.

 He has also contributed to the cryptanalysis of RC4, SOBER-t32, MacGuffin, Helix, Phelix, Py, TPypy, the HAVAL cryptographic hash function, and the SecurID hash function.